IS-700.A - National Incident Management System (NIMS), An Introduction

 - Identify key information that needs to be communicated to the public.

-- Craft messages conveying key information that are clear and easily understood by all, including those with special needs.
+- Craft messages conveying key information that are clear and easily understood by all, including those with access and functional needs.

 - Prioritize messages to ensure timely delivery of information without overwhelming the audience.